Angel-ica/CRYPTO-PRICES/README.md

 --- 'run_scraper' as defined in cryptocompare_scraper.py is the function used to automatically run the scraper, extract and store all required data.

 'from coinmarketcap_scraper import run'
---- 'run_scraper' as defined in coinmarketcap_scraper.py is the function used to automatically run the scraper, extract and store all required data.
+--- 'run' as defined in coinmarketcap_scraper.py is the function used to automatically run the scraper, extract and store all required data.

 '''